 Our list of the top six myths about kitchen remodeling not only debunks the top kitchen renovation misconceptions but it also identifies the sources of the misinformation.

 - Removing a load bearing wall is very expensive.
-This misconception comes from HGTV and other poorly researched home remodeling shows.
+This myth comes from HGTV and other poorly researched home remodeling shows.
 In reality removing a load bearing wall that might cost 2 or 3 thousand dollars is very little compared to cabinet and appliance upgrades.
 And removing a wall with a lot of ductwork and plumbing could be far more expensive than removing a load bearing wall.

 2. You can reuse your granite countertop and save money when you remodel your kitchen.
-Insurance companies propagate this myth because they don’t understand the countertop industry.
+Insurance companies propagate this myth is because they don’t understand the countertop industry.
 No contractor would be qualified removing a granite or quartz top and reinstalling it, and no countertop company will remove and replace your existing top for any less than a new top in the same color would cost.
 This is due to the likelihood of the top breaking during removal and because it is more work removing AND replacing than simply buying a new top.

 3. The more expensive the cabinets, countertops, and appliances the more durable they are.
 People that sell these products have a vested interest in consumers believing this.
 In reality the cost of these materials has very little affect once you get to a certain, easy to afford, level of quality.
-Custom cabinets, higher priced countertops, and professional appliances, can be beautiful but they don’t last particularly longer and can be damaged just as easily.
+Custom cabinets, higher priced countertops, and professional appliances can be beautiful, but they don’t last particularly longer and can be damaged just as easily.

 4. Architects are good kitchen designers.
 Architects themselves propagate this myth.
-While someone with a degree in architecture could work as a full time kitchen designer and bring an added level of expertise to their customers, in reality most architects don’t design kitchens exclusively or work for cabinet dealers.
+While someone with a degree in architecture could work as a full-time kitchen designer and bring an added level of expertise to their customers, in reality most architects don’t design kitchens exclusively or work for cabinet dealers.
 The lack of experience makes them terrible designers.
 The saying “A little bit of knowledge is a dangerous thing” describes the issue best.

 6. You know exactly what you want.
-A simple lack of knowledge is responsible for this misconception, and MANY people contemplating a kitchen renovation firmly believe it.
-In fact the more certain that a consumer is the more likely they are to be spending their remodeling budget poorly and on a bad design.
+A simple lack of knowledge is responsible for this myth, and MANY people contemplating a kitchen renovation firmly believe it.
+In fact, the more certain that a consumer is the more likely they are to be spending their remodeling budget poorly and on a bad design.
 Doug Mottershead says it best and in a funny way in our video.
 Click on photo below: